Labour Market Information

 Surrey Pulse Survey Reports:

-The Surrey Board of Trade has released the results of their second Surrey Pulse Survey today, which gives the only on-the-ground snapshot of how Surrey businesses are doing during the COVID-19 pandemic.
+The Surrey Board of Trade has released the results of their third Surrey Pulse Survey today, which gives the only on-the-ground snapshot of how Surrey businesses are doing during the COVID-19 pandemic.

 COVID-19 IMPACTS ON BUSINESS

-Of the survey respondents, 1.16% have closed their Surrey businesses permanently, while 6.4% have temporarily closed.
-While these numbers have increased when compared to the responses from October 2020, up from 0% and 5.3%, respectively, the number that have closed may be understated as closed businesses would be less likely to receive and/or respond to this survey.
+Of the survey respondents, none indicated closing their Surrey businesses permanently in this current survey, while 5.26% have temporarily closed.
+Both these numbers have decreased when compared to January 2021, though the number that have closed may be understated as closed businesses would be less likely to receive and/or respond to this survey.
 The other respondents are on a continuum in terms of degree of opening.

-Over 14% percent of respondents have seen a decrease in revenue of at least 60%, compared to 21% of respondents in October.
+Almost 14% percent of respondents have seen a decrease in revenue of at least 60%, which is similar to what respondents indicated in January 2021.

-40% of respondents indicated that they are at/or exceeding pre-pandemic levels of full-time staff, down from 44% in the Fall.
+62% percent of respondents indicated that they are at/or exceeding pre-pandemic levels of full-time staff, up from 44% in the fall and 41% percent in January 2021.
 There was also a decrease in the number of Surrey businesses that reported that 40% or more of their full-time staff had been reduced.

 The key barriers to bringing back and/or retaining workers most cited by respondents were employees’ concerns about safety concerns at work and the rising number of virus cases in the community.
 After this, Surrey businesses cited staffing costs and social distancing requirements as the next greatest barriers in retaining staff.
 When it comes to getting staff to return to work during the pandemic, Surrey businesses shared that Provincial Health Orders/closures and employee preference to continue working remotely were their next greatest barriers.